Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Theory

 This space is generated by the orthogonal basis $\{f^k(z)\}^\infty_0$ whose basis functions are given by

 We expand $\theta_{M+1}(z)$ into the basis with a cutoff parameter $H_{\mathrm{cut}}$,

 and minimize the cost function

-Typically, a value of $\lambda=10^{-4}$ has been observed to result in stable solutions.
+Typically, a value of $\lambda=10^{-4}$ tends to yield stable solutions.
 In \texttt{Nevanlinna.jl}, we use automatic differentiation to optimize coefficients $a_k$, $b_k$.
 The implementation is based on \texttt{Zygote.jl}~\cite{Innes2018} and \texttt{Optim.jl}~\cite{Mogensen2018}.
 The automatic differentiation is extraordinarily efficient and accurate up to machine precision, unlike the numerical finite difference method employed in Ref.~\cite{Fei2021}.

 In practical calculations, a large $H_{\mathrm{cut}}$ can lead to numerical instabilities.
 As such, our methodology adopts a \textit{step-by-step} approach.
-Once convergence has been achieved for a solution ($a_k$, $b_k$) at some $H_{\mathrm{cut}}$, we initiate optimization of the cost function for $H_{\mathrm{cut}}+1$ by utilizing the previous convergence values ($a_0$, $\cdots$, $a_{H_{\mathrm{cut}}}$, $0$, $b_0$, $\cdots$, $b_{H_{\mathrm{cut}}}$, $0$) as initial values.
-The code commences with an initial cut-off value of $H_{\mathrm{min}}$, and the optimization procedure is repeated by incrementing $H_{\mathrm{cut}}$ until optimization fails.
-At that point, continued values is computed based on the last converged solution.
+Once a solution ($a_k$, $b_k$) converges for a given $H_{\mathrm{cut}}$, we initiate the optimization of the cost function for $H_{\mathrm{cut}}+1$, using the previously converged values ($a_0$, $\cdots$, $a_{H_{\mathrm{cut}}}$, $0$, $b_0$, $\cdots$, $b_{H_{\mathrm{cut}}}$, $0$) as the initial values.
+The code commences with an initial cutoff value of $H_{\mathrm{min}}$, and the optimization procedure is repeated by incrementing $H_{\mathrm{cut}}$ until optimization fails.
+At that point, continued values are computed based on the last converged solution.
 It is crucial to carefully consider the value assigned to $H_{\mathrm{min}}$, as in certain circumstances, utilizing $H_{\mathrm{min}}=0$ can fail at the first optimization step.
 Hence, the optimal value of $H_{\mathrm{min}}$ that leads to convergence should be adopted in such cases.